Creating Connections Symposium

 The Creating Connections symposium is an annual event each spring that brings together UCLA instructors (graduate students, faculty, and all others interested in undergraduate education) from around campus for conversation around teaching generally, and writing pedagogy specifically.
 Each year, the symposium is organized by students in the Graduate Certificate in Writing Pedagogy in consultation with faculty and staff in UCLA Writing Programs.

-The 5th annual Creating Connections symposium on writing pedagogy will feature some new takes on previous topics like contract grading and multimodal composition, while also moving into new territory with a session on neurodiversity and accessibility and a collaborative session (with the EPIC-Lang conference) on intersections of writing and language pedagogy.
-Given our emphasis on accessibility this year, most sessions will be held in a hybrid format, with both in-person and Zoom options.
+The 5th annual Creating Connections symposium on writing pedagogy featured some new takes on previous topics like contract grading and multimodal composition, while also moving into new territory with a session on neurodiversity and accessibility and a collaborative session (with the EPIC-Lang conference) on intersections of writing and language pedagogy.
+Given our emphasis on accessibility this year, most sessions were held in a hybrid format, with both in-person and Zoom options.

 The concept for the 4th annual Creating Connections symposium in 2021, Back to

 Normal, challenged the notion that there was ever a “normal” where writing and language instruction is concerned, and encouraged instructors to think beyond our habitual practices as we planned our return to campus.
 We offered two remote workshops: Session 1 focused on creating and assessing multimodal assignments, and Session 2 focused on community building and collaborative learning.
 Both sessions centered antiracist student-driven pedagogy.
 We also held a brief mixer after session 2 where participants were invited to share favorite pandemic teaching practices to take with us post-pandemic.